 We invite you to creatively audit the abilities of your organization for opportunities that, coupled with our grant making activities, expand your programs to serve the disability community.
 Then take a look at the eligibility and funding guidelines below to see how AWS Foundation might partner with your organization to make that vision a reality.
 For grant ideas, click here to review past grant recipients.

-As you explore the possibilities and have questions about how your grant request aligns with our mission and guidelines, please email or call Lynne Gilmore, Chief Program Officer at 260.207.5656.
+As you explore the possibilities and have questions about how your grant request aligns with our mission and guidelines, please email or call Joni Schmalzried, Chief Program Officer at 260.207.5656.

 Letter of Intent